UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 **********************************************************************************************************************************
 Coverage status
 **********************************************************************************************************************************
-It is possible to track the current coverage in the coverpoint/cross with the function ``get_coverage()``, which returns a real
+It is possible to track the current coverage in the coverpoint with the function ``get_coverage()``, which returns a real
 number representing the percentage value.
 There are 2 coverage types:

 * **Bins Coverage**: percentage of the number of bins which are covered in the coverpoint *(covered_bins/total_bins)*